LDF volunteers at a poll site, viewing a laptop screen together

 This is where we come in.

-For more than a decade, Prepared to Vote (PTV) has prepared voters for elections by engaging volunteers on Election Day.
-Prepared to Vote equips voters with information needed to protect voting rights and support Black political participation.
-Through our on-the-ground advocacy, public education campaigns, and litigation in the courtroom, we are fighting back against attempts to restrict our right to vote.
+For more than a decade, LDF has prepared voters for elections by engaging volunteers on Election Day.
+Black Voters on the Rise equips voters with information needed to advance voting rights and support Black political participation.
+Through our on-the-ground advocacy, monitoring, and public education campaigns, we are ensuring our access to the vote.

 Take action now